Civil War Timeline

 April 4,1865…President Lincoln tours Richmond.
 He will sit in President Davis’ office chair while visiting the CSA White House.

 April 9,1865…Confederate General R.E.Lee surrenders to Union Lieutenant General Ulysses S. Grant at Appomatox after losing a final battle that morning at Appomatox Courthouse.

 April 15,1865…President Abraham Lincoln dies at 7:22am after being shot the evening before at Fords’ Theater in Washington.
 The assassin is well known actor and Southern sympathiser John Wilkes Booth who has escaped.

 April 26,1865…Confederate General Joseph Johnston surrenders his Army of Tennessee to Union General William T. Sherman in Durham, N.Carolina after 3 days of negotiations.

-Assassin John Wilkes Booth is finally located, shot and killed.
+Assassin John Wilkes Booth is finally located, shot, killed after a 12 day manhunt.

 May 10,1865…Former CSA President Jefferson Davis is captured in Irwinville, Georgia.

 June 2,1865…Confederate General E.Kirby Smith, commander of the Trans-Mississippi Department of the Confederacy signs surrender terms offered by the Union Army after 3 days of negotiations at Galveston,Texas.